Tomáš Plekanec: International play

 Plekanec played in three junior international tournaments with the Czech Republic.
 He was named to the under-18 team at the 2000 IIHF World U18 Championships, where he contributed two points in six games.
 He then helped the Czechs to a gold medal at the 2001 World Junior Championships with two points in seven games.
 He made his second consecutive World Junior appearance in 2002 and improved to seven points in seven games.

 After his first NHL season, Plekanec competed in the 2006 World Championships, where the Czech Republic captured a silver medal in Latvia.
 Plekanec scored the Czechs' first goal in the semi-final, helping the team defeat Finland 3–1.
 He went on to make his second and third consecutive World Championships appearances in 2007 and 2008.
 He was a member of the bronze-medal Czech team in the 2011 World Championships.

 On 31 December 2009, Plekanec was named to the Czech team for the 2010 Winter Olympics in Vancouver.
 He recorded three points in five games as the Czech Republic were defeated in the quarter-final by Finland.
 He has also competed for the Czech national inline hockey team.

 On 6 January 2014, Plekanec was named captain of the Czech Republic team competing in the 2014 Winter Olympics.

+After retirement

+Just days after announcing his retirement as a player, Plekanec was added to the coaching staff of the Czech national team on 1 November 2023.
+In 2024, he was an assistant coach of the Czech team that won the gold medal on home ice in Prague at the IIHF World Championship.

+On 3 March 2025, Plekanec was introduced as the director of hockey operations for Rytíři Kladno.
+The announcement mentioned he would continue his coaching role on the Czech national team.

 Personal life

 In 2019, Plekanec and Czech singer/actress Lucie Vondráčková divorced after seven years of marriage.
 Plekanec was granted the right to take his Canadian-born sons Matyáš and Adam to the Czech Republic rather than stay in Montreal as Vondráčková requested.

-Plekanec has been in a relationship with professional tennis player Lucie Šafářová since August 2018, and on July 4, 2019, Safarova announced on her Instagram account that they are expecting their first child. Šafářová gave birth to their daughter Lea in December 2019.
+Plekanec has been in a relationship with professional tennis player Lucie Šafářová since August 2018, and on 4 July 2019, Safarova announced on her Instagram account that they are expecting their first child. Šafářová gave birth to their daughter Lea in December 2019.
 In September 2021, Plekanec and Šafářová married.